0xreentrant/Personal-Blog/src/index.md

 title: '2024: the dotcom bloodbath'
 ---

+# Who is Alex?

 I'd never attribute myself the title of "shadowy super coder", because I can't seem to live without sharing a little too much of what I believe to be shadowy, and have made a few too many bugs in my days to consider myself other than "supremely adequate and occasionaly indispensable".
+I am currently a white belt in Jiu Jitsu and recently swam for the first time in almost 10 years.

 ## Open to Hire